Adoption

 Adoption is the legal process where the parental rights are transferred from the biological parents to the applicant's parents, the biological parents will not be able to claim the rights of the child again.
 The child will become legally bonded to their adoptive parents, they will take their adoptive parents’ surname, joint rights and privileges including inheritance.
 Adopting a child can be a stressful and legally complex process, our family law team are trained to conduct these cases in a compassionate, professional, and effective manner.

-no obligation
+Speak to us with no obligation

 We provide guidance and representation across a range of adoption law issues, including adoption from care, adoption by relatives and stepparent adoption.